 - Approach them friendly – it’s easy to form a connection with Expressives by mirroring their friendly attitude.

 The crucial thing to keep in mind is that you’ll probably won’t meet a lot of customers that perfectly fit just one of the aforementioned groups – most of them will be a mix of different personality types.

-The best strategy is to get to know these four, core types of customers, recognise the client you’re dealing with, and then adjust your communication strategy.
+The best strategy is to get to know these four core types of customers, recognize the client you’re dealing with, and then adjust your communication strategy.

 Let’s grow your business together!Try Live Chat For Free